 Related Blog: Northern California Waterfall Hikes

-Day 9: Hiking Crater Lake in the Snow
+Day 9: Hiking Crater Lake

 Another part of being a digital nomad is finding wifi to post blogs and run the business.
 Although I prefer supporting small businesses and organic coffee, you can’t beat Starbucks’ consistency when it comes to fast wifi, so once or twice a week we spend half a day drinking burnt coffee while working to create our dream (thanks for being part of it btw!).